Skip to main content

 Park History

-The movement to protect the Tamshiyacu-Tahuayo area began in the 1980s when researchers from the Field Museum of Chicago and other institutions recognized its extraordinary biodiversity.
-Community-based conservation efforts emerged as local ribereno communities sought to protect their traditional hunting and fishing grounds from outside exploitation.
-In 1991, the Tamshiyacu-Tahuayo Communal Reserve was initially established, making it one of the earliest community-managed conservation areas in the Peruvian Amazon.
-On May 15, 2009, the Peruvian Ministry of Environment formally designated the expanded area as a Regional Conservation Area through Supreme Decree, with management authority granted to the Regional Government of Loreto.
+The movement to protect the Tamshiyacu-Tahuayo area began in the 1980s when researchers from the Field Museum of Chicago and other institutions recognized its extraordinary biodiversity, and local ribereño communities sought to protect their traditional hunting and fishing grounds from outside exploitation.
+On June 19, 1991, the Loreto Regional Government formally declared the area a community reserve through Executive Resolution No. 080-91-CR-GRA-P, creating the Reserva Comunal Tamshiyacu-Tahuayo — one of the earliest communal conservation areas in the Peruvian Amazon.
+[1] On May 15, 2009, the Peruvian Ministry of Environment formally re-designated the expanded area as a Regional Conservation Area through Supreme Decree No. 010-2009-MINAM, with management authority granted to the Regional Government of Loreto.
 This designation recognized both the ecological significance of the area and the central role of local communities in its conservation and sustainable management.

 Major Trails And Attractions

 The primary way to experience Tamshiyacu-Tahuayo is by river, with guided boat excursions along the Tahuayo and Tamshiyacu rivers offering wildlife viewing in flooded forests and oxbow lakes.
 Visitors can explore the reserve from eco-lodges located along the rivers, including the well-known Tahuayo Lodge, which serves as a base for jungle treks into terra firme forest where primate sightings are especially rewarding.
-Canopy walkways and observation platforms provide elevated perspectives of the forest canopy.
 Night excursions by boat reveal caimans, nocturnal birds, and tree frogs, while piranha fishing and visits to local communities offer cultural immersion.
 The oxbow lakes are particularly notable for spotting pink river dolphins and giant water lilies, and multi-day expeditions into remote sections of the reserve provide opportunities to encounter rarely seen wildlife.

 Visitor Facilities And Travel